neilroy63/Random-Quotes/README.md

 ## Credits

-Shout out to "jsbeginners" for the starting codebase.
+Shout out to "jsbeginners" for some of the pre-existing codebase.